Tutorial

 }

-config :phoenix_swagger, json_library: Jason # If you dont use Poison
+config :phoenix_swagger, json_library: Jason # If you don't use Poison

 scope "/api/swagger" do

-forward "/", PhoenixSwagger.Plug.SwaggerUI, otp_app: :tutorial, swagger_file: "swagger.json"
+forward "/", PhoenixSwagger.Plug.SwaggerUI, otp_app: :my_app, swagger_file: "swagger.json"

 end